Vitamin B12: Dietary recommendations

 The European Food Safety Authority (EFSA) refers to the collective set of information as "dietary reference values", with population reference intake (PRI) instead of RDA, and average requirement instead of EAR.
 AI and UL are defined by EFSA the same as in the United States.
-For women and men over age 18 the adequate intake (AI) is set at 4.0 μg/day.
-AI for pregnancy is 4.5 μg/day, for lactation 5.0 μg/day.
-For children aged 1–17 years the AIs increase with age from 1.5 to 3.5 μg/day.
+For women and men over age 18, the adequate intake (AI) is set at 4.0 μg/day.
+AI for pregnancy is 4.5 μg/day, and for lactation 5.0 μg/day.
+For children aged 1–14 years, the AIs increase with age from 1.5 to 3.5 μg/day.
 These AIs are higher than the U.S. RDAs.
 The EFSA also reviewed the safety question and reached the same conclusion as in the United States—that there was not sufficient evidence to set a UL for vitamin B_{12}.

 The Japan National Institute of Health and Nutrition set the RDA for people ages 12 and older at 2.4 μg/day.
 The World Health Organization also uses 2.4 μg/day as the adult recommended nutrient intake for this vitamin.

-For U.S. food and dietary supplement labeling purposes the amount in a serving is expressed as a "percent of daily value" (%DV).
-For vitamin B_{12} labeling purposes 100% of the daily value was 6.0 μg, but on May 27, 2016, it was revised downward to 2.4μg.
+For U.S. food and dietary supplement labeling purposes, the amount in a serving is expressed as a "percent of daily value" (%DV).
+For vitamin B_{12} labeling purposes, 100% of the daily value was 6.0 μg, but on 27 May 2016, it was revised downward to 2.4 μg (see Reference Daily Intake).
 Compliance with the updated labeling regulations was required by 1 January 2020 for manufacturers with US$10 million or more in annual food sales, and by 1 January 2021 for manufacturers with lower volume food sales.
-A table of the old and new adult daily values is provided at Reference Daily Intake.